rjhalliday/rjhalliday.github.io/_posts/2024-08-28-choosing-the-right-approach-for-aws-lambda-deployment-packages-layers-or-containers.md

    aws lambda update-function-configuration --function-name <your-function-name> --layers <layer-arn>
    ```

-**Industry Trend:**
 Lambda Layers are increasingly popular for managing dependencies efficiently in complex environments.
 They’re especially useful for functions that share common libraries or need modular code management.
+The problem is that compressed and uncompressed filesize limit are 50MB and 250MB respectively; this is fine for smaller projects, and it is possible to have multiple layers, however I have found this to be very restrictive when working with GenAI (LLM's).

 ### Container Images